dortania/OpenCore-Install-Guide/config-laptop.plist/skylake.md

 | MacBookPro13,3 | Quad Core 45W | iGPU: HD 530 + dGPU: Radeon Pro 450/455 | 15" | Yes |
 | iMac17,1 | NUC Systems | iGPU: HD 530 + R9 290 |  N/A | No |

+**Note 2**: All of these SMBIOSes were dropped in macOS Ventura.
+If running macOS Ventura, [use a Kaby Lake SMBIOS](../extras/ventura.md#supported-smbios).

 Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS.
 This will give us an output similar to the following:

 ```sh